blackflux/object-scan/README.md

 The top level object(s) are matched by the empty needle `""`.
 Useful for matching objects nested in arrays by setting `useArraySelector` to `false`.
 Note that the empty string does not work with [_.get](https://lodash.com/docs/#get) and [_.set](https://lodash.com/docs/#set).

+## Exclusions

+The order of the input is important when using exclusions.
+The final result contains only entries where the last targeting needle is an include.

 ## Special Characters